 Parents must use good judgement when children show signs of illness.
 Children should be healthy to attend school.
 It is to be expected that children will catch colds throughout the school year.
 An active child with a clear runny nose and an occasional non-productive cough, may and should come to school.
 Our sole desire is to prevent serious illness from affecting your child.
 As such, please keep your child at home if your child has symptoms of illness including but not limited to:

-o a discolored (yellow, green) runny nose o a j

-o itching/draining red eyes o fe

-o vomiting o di

-o lethargy (excessive tiredness) o m
+o a discolored (yellow, green) runny nose o a persistent productive cough o itching/draining red eyes o fever greater than 100°F o vomiting o diarrhea o lethargy (excessive tiredness) o mouth sores